feature-image

 Imago

-Martina Navratilova has never shied away from controversy, from her bold 1975 defection to the United States to publicly coming out in 1981 despite the risks.
-That same fearless voice resurfaced this week when Donald Trump hosted the University of Georgia women’s tennis team at the White House.
-As the moment spread rapidly online, Navratilova delivered sharp criticism, once again stepping into the storm without hesitation.
+Martina Navratilova has never shied away from speaking her mind about President Donald Trump.
+She brought that fearless voice to the fore once again this week when the President hosted the University of Georgia women’s tennis team at the White House.
+As the moment spread rapidly online, criticism from various quarters stemmed not just from their placement in the official picture.

 Watch What’s Trending Now!